Getting Started

 Start from a recipe (recommended)

-Recipes are pre-configured workspace templates for specific use cases.
-Choosing a recipe automatically provisions:
+Recipes are pre-configured workspace templates for specific delivery use cases.
+Choosing a recipe automatically provisions the full agent team, MCP connections, skills, and tool configurations — along with a setup wizard to connect your environments.

 RecipeUse case

-XP → SitecoreAI CMS (XMC) SXA MigrationMigrate a Sitecore XP Headless site to SitecoreAI CMS (XMC) SXA Headless — code, content, and presentation
+XP → SitecoreAI MigrationMigrate a Sitecore XP Headless site to SitecoreAI (formerly XM Cloud) SXA Headless

 Start from scratch